care0hlyn/care0hlyn.github.io/README.md

    - You can change things which are used in light and dark theme (like font-size) in `_sass/base.scss`.
 You'll find style variables at the top.
    - Style-specific definitions are in `_sass/_dark.scss` respectively in `_sass/_light.scss`.
 You can change things like background-color there.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/b2a3e8/jekyll-theme-console.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development